 Effective urine removal relies on proper chemistry and efficient extraction processes.
 It also requires proper judgment upfront -- sometimes the best removal method is to dispose of the carpet and/or cushion.
 Professional urine treatments need to deal with odor, stains, breakdown of contaminants along with removal.

-The first hour needs to focus on the breakdown of matter through several enzymes like protease, amylase, cellulase and lipase.
-The smaller particle size allows the select bacteria strains producing specific enzymes to break down the particulates for easier extraction and eventual cell digestion.
+The first hour needs to focus on the breakdown of matter through several enzymes like protease, amylase, cellulase, and lipase.
+The smaller particle size allows the select bacteria strains to produce specific enzymes to break down the particulates for easier extraction and eventual cell digestion.

 The extraction processes need to remove as much water as possible as the remaining liquid will contain contaminants.
 Along with the remaining particulates usually in the pad level, there needs to be residual bacteria to finish off the breakdown resulting in the ultimate digestion of all of the contaminants one molecule at a time.